behowell/fluentui/packages/react-provider/etc/react-provider.api.md

 };

 // @public (undocumented)
-export function useFluentProviderState(draftState: ProviderState): void;
+export function useFluentProviderState(draftState: PartialProviderState): ProviderState;

 // (No @packageDocumentation comment for this package)